PUBLIC SERVICE INTERNSHIP PROGRAM

-Interns through IPS are not limited to students at the University of Tennessee and typically are selected from colleges and universities in Tennessee to work in operations, research and policy support with a focus on projects.
+Interns through IPS are not limited to students at the University of Tennessee and typically are selected from colleges and universities to work in operations, research and policy support with a focus on projects.
 IPS provides consulting, training and research for industry, law enforcement, government leadership and local governments across the state.
-Students are accepted from different cities and campuses from a wide variety of disciplines, and are assigned to offices near their home or campus for special projects and research.
-Internships are flexible but generally scheduled around a 20-hour workweek, with a stipend of $10-$12 per hour, paid bi-weekly.
-The only benefits are a great experience.

 Public Service Internships

 This program is open to seniors and graduate students from a wide variety of disciplines, with a demonstrated interest in local government.
 Interns are placed primarily through the two IPS agencies that directly serve local governments in Tennessee – the County Technical Assistance Service and the Municipal Technical Advisory Service.
 The focus of this program is to introduce graduate students to local governments in Tennessee, and we emphasize competitive placement through interviews and structured learning objectives.